John Larkin (Northern Ireland)

-John F. Larkin KC (born 1963), is the former Attorney General for Northern Ireland.
+John F. Larkin KC (born 1964), is the former Attorney General for Northern Ireland.

 He was the first person to hold the office separately since its functions were assumed by the Attorney General for England and Wales in 1972.
 He was the first holder of the office not to be a politician sitting in either the Parliament of Northern Ireland, at Stormont, or the UK Parliament.

 Early life

 Larkin was born in Belfast and educated at St Mary's Christian Brothers' Grammar School and Queen's University Belfast, where he read law.
 He was subsequently called to the Bar of Northern Ireland and practised as a barrister.

 Career

-In the early 1980s he was involved in politics as a member of the Alliance Party of Northern Ireland, but ceased to be active as his legal career took off.
-In 1989, at the age of 25, Larkin was appointed as Reid Professor of Criminal Law, Criminology and Penal Law at Trinity College Dublin.
+In the early 1980s. he was involved in politics as a member of the Alliance Party of Northern Ireland, but ceased to be active as his legal career took off.
+In 1989, at the age of 25, Larkin was appointed as Reid Professor of Criminal Law, Criminology and Penology at Trinity College Dublin.
 He returned to Northern Ireland in the 1990s to work at the Northern Ireland Bar, specialising in administrative law, civil liberties and human rights, competition and constitutional law, defamation and judicial review.

-On 20 November 2013 he recommended eliminating prosecutions, inquests or inquiries into events which preceded the Good Friday Agreement of 1998.
+On 20 November 2013, he recommended eliminating prosecutions, inquests or inquiries into events which preceded the Good Friday Agreement of 1998.
 Certain politicians and policemen accused him of attempting to violate international law.

-On 25 November he received a letter from Jim Allister regarding Traditional Unionist Voice allegations against the BBC to which he replied three days later saying that it would not be appropriate for him to comment on that issue.
+On 25 November, he received a letter from Jim Allister regarding Traditional Unionist Voice allegations against the BBC to which he replied three days later saying that it would not be appropriate for him to comment on that issue.

-On 10 June 2014 he attended hearing on the so-called on-the-run letters.
+On 10 June 2014, he attended hearing on the so-called on-the-run letters.